philgyford/foursquare-feeds/README.md

 ### 3. Set up config file

 Copy `config_example.ini` to `config.ini`.

-Change the `IcsFilepath` to wherever you want your file to be saved.
+Change the `IcsFilepath` and `KmlFilepath` to wherever you want your files to be saved.

-To get the `AccessToken` for your Foursquare app, you will have to go through the laborious procedure in step 4...
+To get the `AccessToken` for your Foursquare app, you will have to go through the sometimes laborious procedure in step 4...

 ### 4. Get an access token